DevSteg/film_review_project/README.md

         Materialize cards are used throughout the project to make sure the website content stands out from the background image.
     * ### Buttons
         All buttons and cards that are clickable are using the class hoverable from materialize to show to the user that they are clickable.
+    * ### CTA Login/Sign up buttons
+        The Sign up and login buttons on index.html will not show if the user is already logged in.
+    * ### Edit film Button
+        The edit film button on movie.html will only show on the page when the user that added the film is logged in.

 - ### Database
     [MongoDB](https://www.mongodb.com/) was used for the database.
-The database consists of three collections, The entries within the databse will be upload
+The database consists of three collections.
+The 3 collections are:
-    * The database consists of 3 collections:
         1. Users
         2. Films
         3. Reviews
     * Users has 4 keys: